puncakinovasi/makestaPro/replit.md

 - Drizzle configuration for database schema management

 The application follows a monorepo structure with shared schema definitions, making it easy to maintain type safety across the full stack while providing a comprehensive event management solution.

+## Recent Updates (July 2025)
+- ✅ Complete authentication system with role-based access control
+- ✅ Fully functional admin dashboard with all CRUD operations
+- ✅ Participant data export functionality with CSV download
+- ✅ Material management with file upload/download capabilities
+- ✅ Grade management system with validation
+- ✅ Certificate generation for participants
+- ✅ Attendance tracking system for instructors
+- ✅ Complete API routes for all entities
+- ✅ Working delete functionality for materials and instructors
+- ✅ Real-time data updates with React Query
+- ✅ Responsive design with Tailwind CSS
+- ✅ PostgreSQL database with full relations